ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim allows multiple formats for the manifest.
 For example, the manifest may be a CBOR-format CoSWID, an XML-format SWID or other.
-Identification of the type of manifest is always by a CBOR tag.
+Identification of the type of manifest is always by a CoAP Content-Format integer. {{RFC7252}}
-In many cases, for examples CoSWID, a tag will already be registered with IANA.
-If not, a tag MUST be registered.
-It can be in the first-come-first-served space which has minimal requirements for registration.
+If there is no CoAP identifier registered for the manifest format, one should be registered, perhaps in the experimental or first-come-first-served range.

-The claim is an array of one or more manifests.
+This claim MUST be an array of one or more manifests.
-To facilitate hand off of the manifest to a decoding library, each manifest is contained in a byte string.
-This occurs for CBOR-format manifests as well as non-CBOR format manifests.

-If a particular manifest type uses CBOR encoding, then the item in the array for it MUST be a byte string that contains a CBOR tag.
-The EAT decoder must decode the byte string and then the CBOR within it to find the tag number to identify the type of manifest.
-The contents of the byte string is then handed to the particular manifest processor for that type of manifest.
-CoSWID and SUIT manifest are examples of this.
+Each manifest in the claim MUST be an array of two.
+The first item in the array of two MUST be an integer CoAP Content-Format identifier.
+The second item is MUST be the actual manifest.

-If a particular manifest type does not use CBOR encoding, then the item in the array for it MUST be a CBOR tag that contains a byte string.
+In CBOR-encoded EATs the manifest, whatever format it is, MUST be placed in a byte string.
-The EAT decoder uses the tag to identify the processor for that type of manifest.
-The contents of the tag, the byte string, are handed to the manifest processor.
-Note that a byte string is used to contain the manifest whether it is a text based format or not.
-An example of this is an XML format ISO/IEC 19770 SWID.

-It is not possible to describe the above requirements in CDDL, so the type for an individual manifest is any in the CDDL below.
-The above text sets the encoding requirement.
+In JSON-format tokens the manifest, whatever format it is, MUST be placed in a text string.
+When a non-text format manifest like a CBOR-encoded CoSWID is put in a JSON-encoded token, the manifest MUST be base-64 encoded.

 This claim allows for multiple manifests in one token since multiple software packages are likely to be present.
-The multiple manifests MAY be of multiple formats.
+The multiple manifests MAY be of different formats.
 In some cases EAT submodules may be used instead of the array structure in this claim for multiple manifests.

 When the {{CoSWID}} format is used, it MUST be a payload CoSWID, not an evidence CoSWID.